 Archives has had short prints before, but not usually like this.
 Rather than one in every few packs (they were 1:4 in 2014), they're 1:70 packs.
 With 30 in the set, this Kris Bryant rookie card is going to be tough to find despite not having any sort of embellishments.
 It may not quite be at the level of rarity as the 2012 Topps Archives Bryce Harper, but the majority of the value for the 2015 Topps Archives Kris Bryant comes from how tough it is to pull.

 Like Archives, the 2015 Topps Finest Kris Bryant rookie card is part of another batch of extreme short prints.
 It's one of 11 high number cards that combine to land approximately one per case.
 For a brand that has never been too big into cornerstone rookie cards, this might be enough to inject some long-term interest.
 Despite being hard to find in packs, the base version is not serial numbered.

-If you're looking for a simple but slick card that doesn't cost a ton, this is it.
+If you're looking for a simple but slick card that doesn't cost a ton, 2015 Topps Stadium Club is it.
 A late addition to the checklist, Bryant's photo doesn't hit the same standard as a lot of others in the set, but it does come with a simple design and moderate price tag.

 Unlikely to wow anyone, Elite offers a rookie card for Kris Bryant that is easy on the wallet and a solid option if you don't need team logos.
 There is another Kris Bryant card with the Elite design that could easily be mistaken as a variation.
 The card in question is #36 and showcases him with a bat.
 However, it is part of an insert set from 2015 Donruss Baseball and does not include the RC logo.